 The public charter school in Gooding touts itself as a "patriotic" choice for parents, with a focus on individual freedoms and free-market capitalism.
 "We teach something about patriotism every single day," said principal Cheri Vitek.
-"Every day in their classroom (students are) singing 'proud to be an American' and if they're not singing 'proud to be an American,' they're singing another song about Ameripresent or teach in the same way, Allen said, but many "believe traditional schools have neglected teaching the importance of our nation's history, its free-market system."
+"Every day in their classroom (students are) singing 'proud to be an American' and if they're not singing 'proud to be an American,' they're singing another song about America."